UncYeager/Anime-club/README.md

 # Anime-club
-This is for the MNSU anime club lol.
+This is for the MSU anime club lol.